Mark-Pineda-C/react-with-trypescript/README.md

+# React + Typescript basic concepts

+This is my first project with react and typescript, where i aplied basic concepts for practice

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).